RichieHG/linq/README.md

 In some cases we will need to declare a *comparer* (using *IEqualityComparer* as base interface) to be more explicit how we can make the comparison between objects.
 Remember as default config Contains uses the objects by references.

 ## OrderBy | OrderByDescending | ThenBy | ThenByDescending | Reverse
+This methos always (when it would not be Descending) will order your collection from smallest to largest.

 For simple types we have to use the main object of our OrderBy method as our orderKey, it looks like
 ```numbers.OrderBy(number => number)```